 PE and Sport Premium Funding

-The Government extended the provision of the Primary PE and Sport Premium for the 2019-2020 academic year which meant that Primary Schools received funding of £16000 + £10 per pupil.
-On 5th July 2020 the Department for Education confirmed that funding would continue for the 2020/2021 academic year.
+The Government extended the provision of the Primary PE and Sport Premium for the 2020/21 academic year which meant that Primary Schools received funding of £16000 + £10 per pupil.
+In June 2021, the Department for Education confirmed that the Premium will continue for the next academic year 2021/22.

 The Premium is designed to help children get an active start in life, supporting primary schools to improve the quality of their PE and sport provision so that pupils experience the benefits of regular exercise – from becoming healthier both mentally and physically to improved behaviour and better academic achievement.
 The funding is a ring-fenced grant for English primary schools to provide additional and sustainable improvements to the quality of PE, sport and physical activity.
 Schools should use the premium to secure improvements against the following 5 key indicators:

 Key indicator 1 – Engagement of all pupils in regular physical activity

 Key indicator 2 – Profile of PE and sport is raised across the school as a tool for whole-school improvement

 Key indicator 3 – Increased confidence, knowledge and skills of all staff in teaching PE and sport

 Key indicator 4 – Broader experience of a range of sports and activities offered to all pupils